rajyan/low-cost-ecs/README.md

 # Try it out!

-The easiest way to try the construct is to clone this repository and deploy the sample server.
+The easiest way to try the construct is to clone this repository and deploy the sample Nginx server.
 Edit settings in `examples/minimum.ts` and deploy the cdk construct.
 [Public hosted zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/AboutHZWorkingWith.html) is required.

 ```